-What is Anchoring?
+What is Anchoring

 Most indicators, such as moving averages or Bollinger Bands®, are typically calculated using all of the candles on a chart.
-That said, some indicators, such as those with cumulative nature, like Volume Weighted Average Price, make more sense if they begin from particular candle.
+That said, some indicators, such as those with cumulative nature, like Volume Weighted Average Price, make more sense if they begin from a particular candle.

 The starting candle is called the Anchoring Point.
 You can place an anchoring point on any candle, but in general, traders tend to use local minimums and maximums, as well as recent gaps, or the start of a time period (week or month).

-TrendSpider has two anchored indicators:
+TrendSpider provides the following anchored indicators:

 - Anchored VWAP